 A snickerdoodle is a type of sugar cookie made with cream of tartar and rolled in cinnamon sugar.
 This pumpkin spice version was inspired by my Skinny Snickerdoodles.
 I wanted to see what would happen if I coated them with pumpkin spice instead, the results were pumpkin spice heaven!
 More of my favorite pumpkin recipes are Skinny Pumpkin Pie, Pumpkin Spice No-Bake Cheesecake, and Pumpkin Butterscotch Bars.

 These pumpkin snickerdoodle cookies are lighter than the traditional Snickerdoodles and made with white whole wheat flour instead for added fiber.

-They are lighter than traditional Snickerdoodles, made with white whole wheat flour, but they taste every bit as sinful.
-I notices some people commented on the original skickerdoodle recipe that the dough was too dry, and yes, the dough will be dry.
-I've made them several times with success; using wet hands to form them into balls is a must and will help moisten the dough.
-Next time I make these, I may add a little more pumpkin spice to the dough to make them extra pumpkin-licious!
+- I noticed some people commented on the original snickerdoodle recipe that the dough was too dry, and yes, the dough will be dry.
+I’ve made them several times with success; using wet hands to form them into balls is a must and will help moisten the dough.

-- 1 3/4 cups King Arthur white whole wheat flour
+- 1-3/4 cups King Arthur white whole wheat flour or all purpose white

 - 1/2 tsp baking soda